qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

         // Count of t-chars > 0
         // Count of non-t-chars == 0
         if (freqs[s.charAt(j++)]-- > 0) {
-            // only t-chars will decrement k
+            // Only t-chars will decrement k
             k--;
         }